ThomasParratt/school-system/README.md

 # School Management System

-## Current Project Status

-This project implements a school management system with instructor and student roles.
-Instructors can manage students, courses, and class sessions, while students can view their own information and enrolled courses.
+School Management System is a full-stack app for managing instructors, students, courses, and class sessions.
 The MVP scope is documented in [MVP.md](MVP.md).

-## What Is Implemented Today
+## Current State

 ### Backend

-- Express server running on port `3000`
+- Express API on port `3000`
-- Prisma + PostgreSQL integration
+- Prisma + PostgreSQL persistence
-- Database models:
-  - `User` with roles (`instructor`, `student`) and fields: firstName, secondName, email, password, role, comments
-  - `Course` with language level, material, and instructor relationship
-  - `ClassSession` with location, start/end times, content, and homework
-  - `Enrollment` for student-course relationships
-- Password hashing with bcrypt
-- JWT token generation on login
-- JWT authentication middleware on protected routes
+- JWT authentication and role-based authorization
-- Role-based authorization (instructor-only operations)
-- Full CRUD operations for users, courses, and class sessions
+- CRUD for users, courses, and class sessions
-- Student enrollment management
+- Student enrollment and unenrollment flows
+- Authenticated student views for enrolled courses and sessions
-- Seed script that creates one instructor account
+- Seed script that creates an instructor account

 ### Frontend

-- React + TypeScript app running on port `5173`
+- React + TypeScript + Vite app on port `5173`
-- Login form with persistent state in `localStorage`
+- Login flow with session persistence in `localStorage`
+- Instructor dashboard with students, courses, and calendar panels
+- CRUD actions for students and courses in the dashboard
-- Home view after login:
+- Student view is currently a simple placeholder after login
-  - List all users (instructor only)
-  - Add a new user via form (instructor only)
-  - Logout

 ## Seeded Instructor Account